AppFlowy-IO/AppFlowy-Docs/appflowy/product/appflowy-ai-ollama.md

 # AppFlowy AI - Ollama

-AppFlowy leverages Ollama integration to provide local AI functionality, allowing you to run AI features without relying on cloud services.
+AppFlowy leverages Ollama integration to provide local AI functionality, allowing you to run AI features directly on your device without relying on cloud services.
+This means you can enjoy the power of AI while keeping your data fully private and secure.

+Why use AppFlowy Local AI?

+- Maximum privacy and security – Your data is not sent to AI service providers
+- Stay in the flow – Get powerful AI assistance without interruptions
+- All-in-one experience – Enjoy AppFlowy's rich features without switching tools

 ⚠️ For optimal performance, ensure your system has the following minimum RAM: